mircomarahrens/nconpp/python/README.md

      - `"%VS140COMNTOOLS%\..\..\VC\vcvarsall.bat" x64`
      - `set DISTUTILS_USE_SDK=1`
      - `set MSSdk=1`
-     - `pip install ./nconpp-python`
+     - `pip install ./python`

-   Note that this requires the user building `nconpp-python` to have registry edition rights on the machine, to be able to run the `vcvarsall.bat` script.
+   Note that this requires the user building `python` to have registry edition rights on the machine, to be able to run the `vcvarsall.bat` script.